 Project Location Discharge associated with agglomeration of Kildorrery village, County Cork.
 Distance from designated site 20km: WWTP discharges to the Funshion River, a significant distance upstream of the cSAC boundary.
 Brief description Kildorrery Village is located on the N73, 11 Km west of Mitchelstown.
 The village is well developed from the point of public services such as a primary school, shops and amenities.
 The waste water from the Killdorrery aglomeration is currently treated by a package treatment plant prior to being discharged to the River Funshion.
 Killdorrery wastewater treatment plant (WWTP) was constructed in 2000 on the site of a pre-existing septic tank which had previously served the village.
-The main elements of the WWTP are; Preliminary Treatment: Grit Trap and Automatic Screen Seendary treatment: Activated Sludge (Aeration Tank and Clarifier) Buscharge to River Funshion The wastewater in Kildorrery is collected in a partially combined foul and sewer drainage network and gravitates to the wastewater treatment plant.
+The main elements of the WWTP are; Preliminary Treatment: Grit Trap and Automatic Screen Secondary treatment: Activated Sludge (Aeration Tank and Clarifier) Discharge to River Funshion The wastewater in Kildorrery is collected in a partially combined foul and sewer drainage network and gravitates to the wastewater treatment plant.
 The pollution load from the Kildorrery agglomeration arises from the following areas: Domestic population Commercial premises School & creches Infiltration The sewerage from all commercial premises is collected via the public sever and treated in conjunction with the domestic waste at the WWTP.
-There are no industrial waste streams discharging into the severage network.
+There are no industrial waste streams discharging into the sewerage network.
 The main source of emissions from the works is via a 225mm open pipe outfall to the River Funshion.
+The plant has a design PE of 800 and currently services an agglomeration with a PE of 500.
+It is therefore underloaded.
 Is the plan directly connected with or necessary to the Natura 2000 site management for nature conservation?
 No